www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

 | id | The user's unique identifier |
 | site_admin | If `true`, this user is a site admin, which means the user has full permissions on all non-private jobs.
 | primary_email_address | The e-mail address this user has designated as his or her primary e-mail address.
 This value should always also be in the emails array.
+| linked_candidate_ids[] | Contains the IDs of candidate records containing this user's personal applications.
+In other words, the records containing this user's personal interview records and information.

 ## GET: List Users